yann-a/pingo/README.md

 <img src="media/pingo.png" align="right" alt="pingo" width="250"/>

+## Temporary warning ##
+Currently, the translation from lambda to pi is then passed to the `print` function from pi-calculus.
+Hence it might fail if the code returns something else than an int.
+This will change in the near future when lambda will embed the print function

 ## Requirements
+To compile, **your Go version must be greater than 1.14**.
+To verify that, type `go version`

 The parsing is done using goyacc.
 To install it, run one of the following :
 ~~~